 The majority of students in East Jerusalem study the curriculum mandated by the Palestinian Authority.
 The main reason for this is related to the political conflict and the fear that students will acquire knowledge that might distort their Palestinian identity and perception of the political reality.
-Social-cultural factors also influence willingness to learn a foreign language when it is perceived as a threat to the learners’ identity, while motivation and positive perceptions toward the foreign language highly contribute to its acquisition (Ushida, 2005).
+Social-cultural factors also influence willingness to learn a second language when it is perceived as a threat to the learners’ identity, while motivation and positive perceptions toward the second language highly contribute to its acquisition (Ushida, 2005).
 The cultural and political distance between minority groups and the target-language speaking population influences language learning: the greater the cultural divide between the two groups, the lower the success rate for effective language acquisition (Bechor, 1992).
 Individuals living under a foreign regime will wish to preserve their mother tongue because it is an important locus of their identity (Taylor, 1994; Obeidat, 2005).
-The significance of these factors in the context of Hebrew language acquisition among the Arabs of East Jerusalem are obvious but the matter is complicated by the economic advantages of learning Hebrew.
+The prevalence of these factors in the context of Hebrew language acquisition among the Arabs of East Jerusalem is obvious but the matter is complicated by the economic advantages of learning Hebrew (Lavi, Hadad, Elran, 2018).
+As Schumann contents, learners hailing from socially and psychologically distanced groups will struggle harder to acquire the second language, and will employ specific strategies and techniques to shorten the socio-psychological expanse (Schumann, 2013).

-From the point of view of the decision-makers in the Ministry of Education and the Jerusalem Municipality, on the other hand, this constitutes a violation of Israeli sovereignty.
+From the point of view of the decision-makers in the Ministry of Education and the Jerusalem Municipality, on the other hand, studying the Palestinian curriculum constitutes a violation of Israeli sovereignty (Ronen, 2020).
 Nevertheless, there is a percentage of the population that studies the Israeli curriculum, despite receiving threats from political elements in the community (Ronen, 2018).
 According to a survey conducted by the Jerusalem Municipality in 2017, 48% of parents of students in East Jerusalem would prefer for their children to study the Israeli curriculum.
 However, the Israeli curriculum is considered a political threat.
 Following the survey, a Muslim ruling was issued stating that “the Israeli curriculum must not be taught in East Jerusalem” (Yelon, 2017).

 Masry-Harzallah et al. (2011: 92) point out that students in East Jerusalem learn Hebrew as a third language, after Arabic and English, sometimes even as a fourth language, after French or German.
 It is not surprising then that the overall proficiency in Hebrew in East Jerusalem is at a level that does not allow East-Jerusalemites to work in the Western part of the city or even hold a basic conversation (Spolsky and Shohamy, 1999).
-The biggest problem in the field of language instruction is the shortage of quality teachers (State Comptroller, 2018), as well as the lack of textbooks suitable for this particular population.
+The problem in the field of Hebrew language instruction, however, is the shortage of quality teachers (State Comptroller, 2018), as well as the lack of textbooks suitable for this particular population.
 Many Hebrew teachers in East Jerusalem schools have not been trained for Hebrew language instruction and do not practice it as their profession.
 The few Hebrew acquisition textbooks that are available were designed for Jewish immigrants and contain overt political messages that are hard to swallow for Palestinian students.